bcit-ci/CodeIgniter/user_guide_src/source/database/db_driver_reference.rst

 	.. method:: total_queries()

-		:returns:	The total number of queries
+		:returns:	The total number of queries executed
 		:rtype:	int

-		Returns the total number of queries.
+		Returns the total number of queries that have been executed so far.

 	.. method:: last_query()